 As a lifestyle photographer in the Atlanta area, I am fortunate to focus on the raw, emotional connection between parents (and sometimes siblings) with their newborn whenever I have a newborn or Fresh 48 session.
 I fall in love with each baby and family EVERY.
 SINGLE.
 TIME.
 There have been moments …Read More

 [Why Do I Love Labor Photography?]

 Since I was a child, I always had a fascination with photography.
 How to process the film, what life looks like through a viewfinder, and most importantly, how to freeze time in a matter of a second.
 Now, as a believer in God, I believe that He has blessed us with a magnificent world.
 The trees that sway.
 The air we breathe.
 The water that runs through the mountains down to the ocean.
 The sun that provides light, energy, and warmth.
-All these simple things (which we may sometimes take for granted) and much more, I believe we are blessed with every day.
+All these simple, wonderful things (which we may sometimes take for granted) and much more, I believe we are blessed with every day.

 As a teenager, I loved capturing landscapes and sunsets.
 Being present in the moment, I would remember the feeling of serenity, tranquility, and a lot of the times, those would be my mental conversations with God.
 In those special instances, I would just sit and listen to what He had to tell me.

 I continued to learn and develop my craft as a photographer over the years.
 Then realized that I can bless and gift others by capturing special moments with people, especially families.
 To capture the real, raw emotion.